joelouthan/theologic.us/content/posts/here-is-love/2018-08-13-here-is-love-romans-836-sheep-to-the-slaughter.md

 More so than that: God gave us everything.
 Why do I know that?
 Because God gave us Christ Jesus, who:

- He was oppressed, and he was afflicted, yet he opened not his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he opened not his mouth.<a class="simple-footnote" title="Isaiah 53:7" id="return-note-3820-9" href="#note-3820-9"></a>
+ He was oppressed, and he was afflicted, yet he opened not his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he opened not his mouth.

 God gave us Christ to not only live for us and die for us but ascended to the cross in perfect obedience and joy.